 First Side Hustle: Online

 The internet is a great place to start side hustling, as the startup costs are often quite low compared to the potential payoff.
 You can register a domain and get website hosting starting at about $50 per year, and it only takes five minutes to get your first website up and running at your own .com.
+You can also market your online services on a freelance site like Fiverr.

 Ruby from A Journey We Love: worked as a book reviewer on UpWork.
-Reviewed self-published books on Amazon, Goodreads, and other websites after reading them, and ghost wrote articles on personal finance and travel on various websites or clients.
+Reviewed self-published books on Amazon, Goodreads, and other websites after reading them, and ghost-wrote articles on personal finance and travel on various websites or clients.

 Joe from Pod to Pod started the first email newsletter covering the Podcast Industry.